newboon/PhotoSort/README.md

 2. Download the `PhotoSort_vX.X.X.zip` file from the latest release.
 3. Extract the zip file.
 4. Run `PhotoSort.exe`.
 No installation needed.

-**⚠️ Note on Windows Defender:** Defender might show a false positive warning (e.g., `Trojan:Win32/Sabsik.FL.A!ml`).
-This is common for apps built with tools like Nuitka/PyInstaller and is safe.
-You may need to add an exception in Defender.

 ---